Alattice/RadioHead_IoT/README.md

 Install RadioHead_IoT by using the IDE and 'Install from .zip' under tools.

+By default RadioHead uses digital pin 11 for rx and digital pin 12 for tx.

 ## Lookup Table

 There is a lookup.xlsx excel file containing the id for each command. packets are sent as a struct containing sel,r/w,data.
-sel: an 8 bit number 0-256 determining the function of the data sent (ie. sel==1 -> timekeeper; sel==2 -> daylight sensor). r/w: a boolean that determines if the sender wants to save data to the local device or read from local device.[0==read, 1==write].
+sel: an 8 bit number 0-256 determining the function of the data sent (ie. sel==1 -> timekeeper; sel==2 -> daylight sensor).
+w: a boolean that determines if the sender wants to save data to the local device or read from local device.[0==read, 1==write].
 data: the data thats associated with the sel and r/w.
 DataType changes accordingly. if the request was 'read', nothing goes here. if 'write', the local device saves the data.

 | name          | select | read/write | datatype/struct                                                                             | definition                                        | example |